judekanjamala/RelRL/README.md

 # WhyRel

 WhyRel is a tool for reasoning about relational properties of object-based programs.
 It has been used to verify equivalence of ADTs, noninterference examples, and program transformations.
 WhyRel relies on the [Why3](http://why3.lri.fr) platform to generate and discharge verification conditions (VCs).
-Source files are written in a syntax similar to Java and may contain programs and biprograms (a novel form of product programs).
+Source files are written in a syntax similar to Java and may contain programs and biprograms, a form of product programs.
 WhyRel translates these to WhyML programs that act on an explicit heap/state model.
 The program logic WhyRel implements is based on relational region logic.
 VCs pertinent to this logic are encoded as lemmas and pre- and post-conditions in specs.

 This repository contains the sources for a new version of WhyRel.
-The previous version was used to evaluate a rich set of case studies.
+The previous version was used to evaluate a rich set of case studies but is no longer maintained.
 The current version is a reimplementation intended to be used for experimenting with encodings and additional features.
-However, it does not permit the use of pure functions in specifications.

 ## Documentation